airbytehq/airbyte/docs/contributing-to-airbyte/building-new-connector/source-acceptance-tests.md

 ### TestStateWithAbnormallyLargeValues

-This tests verifies that sync produces no records when run with the STATE with abnormally large values
+This test verifies that sync produces no records when run with the STATE with abnormally large values
 | Input |  Type| Default | Note |
 |--|--|--|--|
 | `config_path` | string | `secrets/config.json` |Path to a JSON object representing a valid connector configuration|